top of page

 Evaluation Processes

 The WURI is a not-for-profit program, so there are no fees nor any hidden costs for this application and evaluation process.
-There are also no marketing activities involved with this program or its participants.
+There is also no marketing activities involved with this program or its participants.
 The following is an outline of our evaluation process.

 1. Evaluation: The presidents or the school’s evaluation team designated by the president, who have submitted their applications, will evaluate all applications in a blind review process and send their evaluation scores of all the submitted applications to the WURI Evaluation Board